handrews/OpenAPI-Specification/src/oas.md

 JSON Schema is designed to work with an instance, and relies on the instance to resolve ambiguous runtime constructs such as `anyOf` and ensure that valid cyclic references eventually terminate by running out of instance to evaluate.

+Certain OpenAPI Specification use cases, however, require analyzing schemas without an instance to determine behavior, or to determine how to convert non-JSON instances into the JSON Schema data model.
+Specifically:

+* The `type`, `format`, and/or `content*` keywords are sometimes used to determine how to interpret media types where all values are essentially strings.
+    * When such values are handled with an [Encoding Object](#encoding-object), the type also determines the default value of the `contentType` field.
+* The [Media Type Object's](#media-type-object) encoding-related fields require correlating Encoding Objects with Schema Objects in various ways.

+Each of these use cases requires locating certain keywords and/or their subschemas.
+While examining a single Schema Object for a keyword, a set of `properties` subschemas, or other constructs is straightforward, it can become verfy complex when schemas are re-used with `$ref` and composed with keywords such as `allOf` or `anyOf`.

+Implementations are not expected to handle every possible schema layout.
+However, given a starting point schema (often the immediate value of the most relevant `schema` field, or a particular `property`, `prefixItems`, or `items`  subschema), implementations MUST examine:

+* The starting point schema
+* Any schema reachable only through static references (`$ref`) or `allOf`

+These schema objects are unambiguous and statically deterministic in that they will always apply to the same part of the instance as the starting point schema.
+In contrast the suchemas of keywords such as `anyOf`, `oneOf`, `not`, `if`, `then`, `else`, or `dependentSchemas` may or may not be applied, and the target of `$dyanmicRef` may change, all depending on the value of the instance.
+Implementations MAY try to analyze these other keywords, and MUST document any such support, but OAD authors are warned that such usage is not guaranteed to be interoperable.

+Additionally, when detecting `type`, if a multi-valued `type` is found (e.g. `type: ["number", "null"]`), each type MUST be tried in order.

+# TODO: `oneOf` in order?

+* Any schema ref
+When Schema Objects are composed using references and keywords such as `allOf`, `anyOf`, `oneOf`, `not`, `if`, `then`, `else`, or `dependentSchemas`, locating the necessary pieces can become

 The OpenAPI Specification, however, supports behaviors that depend on understanding schemas without instances, such as generating code or web forms that will work with any valid instance and ideally _not_ work with any invalid instance.

 Certain behaviors depend on analyzing Schema Objects, such as how the [Encoding Object's](#encoding-object) `contentType` field depends on the `type` specified by the relevant schema.